Sweet Dog

 Do you need a clicker to teach the shake?

-No. A simple short marker word ("yes!", "that's it") tells the dog just as well "that's the movement that pays", and it lets you put your voice and emotion into it.
-What matters isn't the tool but the timing: marking during the shake-off, not after.
+No. A simple short marker word (“that’s it”, “top”) tells the dog just as well that this particular movement triggers the reward, and it lets you put your voice and your warmth into it.
+Just avoid “yes” if you also plan to teach the head nod, which goes by that name.
+What matters isn’t the tool but the timing: marking during the shake, never after.

 Loading your progress…